 Here’s the thing: know the level of risk you are taking and you will most likely never need to hit the panic button or overly concern yourself with market drawdowns or portfolio losses.
 If you understand, and willingly accept, the level of risk that can be wrought on your investment accounts, it will make it that much more tolerable when it happens and most likely prevent you from taking any emotion-based actions, or second-guessing your strategy, which can derail your long-term planning.

-Have your advisor stress-test your portfolio today.
+Have your financial advisor Charlotte, NC stress-test your portfolio today.

 As Seen in Society Charlotte Magazine, April 2014.
 Written by Edward R. Doughty, CFP®.